 The kitchen is probably the most versatile room in your house!
 You use it for baking, preserving foods, making coffee or tea, feeding your family, hosting friends, and more.
 Because kitchens are so multipurpose, it is even more important to find zero waste solutions to your everyday needs.
 We’ll teach you everything we know about setting up a real food zero waste kitchen in this post.

-Find a couple of new strategies to try.
+Find 1-2 new strategies to try.
 Slow down and allow yourself to notice which of your habits, routines, or purchases result in waste.
 Start there!

 What is real food?